-Functional Status and Frailty: Frailty, defined as a generalized vulnerability to stressors resulting from the presence of multiple physiologic deficits, is associated with an increased risk of waitlist and post-transplant mortality.51-53 However, frailty in lung transplant candidates is often attributable to advanced lung disease and may improve following transplant.54 When considering frailty in lung transplant candidates, it should be noted that optimal assessment tools for frailty are not yet accepted and caution is warranted in using frailty for listing decisions.
-Functional status remains an important predictor of post-transplant outcomes.^{55,56} Pre- and post-transplant pulmonary rehabilitation should be recommended for transplant candidates and recipients.^{57,58}
+Functional Status and Frailty: Frailty, defined as a generalized vulnerability to stressors resulting from the presence of multiple physiologic deficits, is associated with an increased risk of waitlist and post-transplant mortality.
+The stressor is defined attributable to advanced lung disease and may improve following transplant.
+When considering frailty in lung transplant candidates, it should be noted that optimal assessment tools for frailty are not yet accepted and caution is warranted in using frailty for listing decisions.
+Functional status remains an important predictor of post-transplant outcomes.
+Pre- and post-transplant pulmonary rehabilitation should be recommended for transplant candidates and recipients.
+When the strength is a second post-transplant pulmonary rehabilitation should be recommended for transplant candidates and recipients.

-Human Leucocyte Antigen (HLA) Antibodies: Elevated HLA specific antibodies detected in peripheral blood may make finding a compatible donor difficult and may predict poor outcomes.59-61 However, some centers describe successful lung transplantation despite positive cross match.^{62,63} Cut-off levels for organ acceptance and the optimal methods for detection of functional donor specific antibodies have not been determined.
+Human Leucocyte Antigen (HLA) Antibodies: Elevated HLA specific antibodies detected in peripheral blood may make finding a compatible donor difficult and may predict poor outcomes.
+59-61 However, some centers describe successful lung transplantation despite positive cross match.
+62,63 Cut-off levels for organ acceptance and the optimal methods for detection of functional donor specific antibodies have not been determined.
 In addition, there is significant variability among transplant centers with regards to pre-transplant desensitization in highly sensitized candidates with insufficient evidence of effect.